Abdominal Aortic Aneurysm (AAA)

 • Follow up and monitor with ultrasound (see screening section below for timing)

-• Hypotensive resuscitation (permissive hypotension)
+Hypotensive resuscitation (permissive hypotension) is recommended

 • Screening modality: one-off transabdominal ultrasound

-Subsequent action depends on USS findings:
+Subsequent action depends on ultrasound findings:

 Aortic diameter Interpretation Re-scanning timeframe